reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

 field (WPMF) plots for a variety of systems, including shorebird data, car crash fatality data, and bristlecone pine growth ring data.

-main_calculateExampleWPMFs.R creates the WPMF magnitude & other files needed for plotting main_plotExampleWPMFs.m plots those outputs, generating the panels of the Example WPMFs figure
+main_calculateExampleWPMFs.R creates the WPMF magnitude & other files needed for plotting. main_plotExampleWPMFs.m plots those outputs, generating the panels of the Example WPMFs figure.

 To run main_calculateExampleWPMFs.R: From a fresh R session, set the R working directory to this directory, and see the dependencies at the top of main_calculateWPMFs.R and make sure